Limezest/eleventy-blog-template/content/posts/2022/mechanical-keyboards.md

     ![format-ergo-keyboard][format-ergo-keyboard]
     <br/>

-An important thing to notice is no matter the keyboard format, the actual key size and spacing between them will always be the same!
+An important thing to notice is regardless the keyboard format, the actual key size and spacing between them will always be the same!

 ### ✨ The Keys ✨

-Now that we've seen how many keys a keyboard can have, let's talk about their arrangement and all their specificities.
+Now that we've seen how many keys a keyboard can have, let's talk about their layout and all their specificities.

--   Layout (ANSI / ISO)
+-   Layout (ANSI / ISO) (where each switch is on the PCB)
--   Disposition (FR-ISO)
+-   Disposition (FR-ISO) (what symbol is on the key)
 -   Keycaps (PBT (backlight))
 -   Legends Characters / Novelty (Dye, Lazer, Engraving)
 -   Profile (Cherry / OEM)